-Key message 9: Repeatedly offering your baby a wide variety of foods that are part of a healthy, balanced diet, will help them accept and gradually learn to like these foods.|
+|Keep offering offer your baby a wide variety of foods that are part of a healthy, balanced diet.
+This will help them accept and gradually learn to like these foods.|

-Some babies need to be offered a food several times before they are willing to taste it, so do not give up if they reject it the first time.
+You might need to offer your baby a food several times before they are willing to taste it.
+Do not give up if they reject it the first time.
 Once they have tried it, keep offering it as this will help them gradually learn to like the food.

 - Give your baby plenty of opportunities to explore new foods.
 You may find that by letting them touch, smell and lick foods, they will be more willing to eat them.

-- Try to make mealtimes as relaxed and enjoyable as possible, and do not to pressure your baby to eat.
+- Try to make mealtimes as relaxed and enjoyable as possible, and do not pressure your baby to eat.

 How can I help protect my baby’s teeth?

-Babies’ teeth usually begin to appear around the time of the start of complementary feeding (from 6 months).
+Your baby's teeth usually begin to appear around the time of the start of complementary feeding (from 6 months).
 Here are some ways you can help protect them from decay:

 - Do not add sugar to complementary foods and drinks and avoid those with added sugar.

 |To reduce the risk of choking, always stay with your baby while they are eating and never offer small round foods.|

 Always stay with your baby when they are eating.
-Remember to keep your baby sitting in an upright position, well supported (such as in a high chair) and facing forwards, when feeding solid foods.
+Keep your baby sitting in an upright position, well supported (such as in a highchair) and facing forwards when feeding.
 This will help to reduce the risk of choking.

-- Remember to defrost frozen food in the fridge or in a microwave on the defrost setting, and do not refreeze.
-Food should be heated thoroughly until it is piping hot all the way through.
-Let it cool down and make sure you check the temperature before giving to your baby.
-Food should not be reheated more than once.
-Throw away any leftover food that is not eaten.
+Heat your baby's food until it is piping hot all the way through.
+Let it cool down and make sure you check the temperature before giving it to your baby.
+Do not reheat food more than once.

 Help us improve